bradylove/jkl/README.md

 Commands:
-  browser, b    open the projects page in the browser edit, e       open the jkl manifest for editing goto, cd      change the current directory of the current tmux pane to the project directory projects, p   list known projects open, o       (limited) open one or more projects
+  browser, b    open the projects page in the browser clone, c      clone the project to the projects path edit, e       open the jkl manifest for editing goto, cd      change the current directory of the current tmux pane to the project directory open, o       open one or more projects projects, p   list known projects

 Run 'jkl COMMAND --help' for more information on a command.
 ```